seanbreckenridge/HPI/doc/MAIL_SETUP.md

 You can force a backup with `Tools > ImportExportToolsNg > Backup`

 Note: you can set the `Overwrite the mbox files with the same name in the destination directory` to overwrite your backup.
-Alternatively, since `my.config` is a python script, you can use some python in your `my.config` file to parse the timestamp from the exported filepath, only using the latest exports.
-If you're overwriting the `mbox` files while HPI is trying to parse the files, this may fail
+Alternatively, since `my.config` is a python script, you can use some custom python in your `my.config` file to parse the timestamp from the exported filepath, only using the latest exports as the input to `mailboxes`.
+If you're overwriting the `mbox` files while HPI is trying to parse the files, HPI may fail.

+Once you've exported: `WIP`

 ---